 The company with the best commission split in real estate is Keller Williams.
 Agents are on a 64/30/6 split: 64% to the agent, 30% to the Market Center, and 6% to KWRI.
 There’s a $3,000 cap on the KWRI fee.
 There’s also a commission cap annually, which will lead you to a 100% commission.

 The Keller Williams commission structure is a little complicated, but it’s undoubtedly the best in the real estate industry.
-So keep reading to learn about how the Keller Williams commission structure works, why it’s great, and how it compares to other commissions types.
+So, keep reading to learn about how the Keller Williams commission structure works, why it’s great, and how it compares to other companies commissions structure plans.

 How Real Estate Commissions Work

-The average real estate company will offer a more consistent split.
-If you were to agree to a 50/50 split in your first year, that would mean that you’re entitled to 50% of the negotiated commission.
+The average real estate company will offer a basic commission split to newer agents.
+Most ask you to agree to a 50/50 split in your first year.
+That would mean that you’re entitled to 50% of the negotiated commission.
 Your company gets the other 50%.

 |Sell a home for $400,000 on a 5% commission rate||$20,000|